Choosing The Right Light Therapy Lamp For Bright Light Therapy

 Light therapy, also called bright light therapy, can serve as a form of treatment for mental health conditions like seasonal affective disorder (SAD), a depressive disorder.
 This treatment can often be conducted at home and may be recommended by a therapist or doctor.

 Light lamps can be bought online or in stores, allowing a person to spend a certain amount of time sitting or lying down next to the light.
 People often sit next to light lamps for about 30 minutes in the morning to receive effects similar to those of sunlight exposure without being exposed to harmful UV rays.
+Light therapy lamps are good for SAD, which is a type of depression that happens during the fall or winter months.

-- Improved mood
+- Improved mood.

-- A more regular sleep-wake cycle
+- A more regular sleep-wake cycle.

-- Reduced stress
+- Reduced stress.

-- Less tiredness during the day
+- Less tiredness and improved energy levelsduring the day.

-- Improved cognition
+- Improved cognition.

-- Faster healing of skin conditions and wounds (although light therapy alone is not a treatment for physical illness)
+- Faster healing of skin conditions and wounds (although light therapy alone is not a treatment for physical illness).

 What conditions can light therapy help someone manage?